This post may contain affiliate links. Read our disclosure here.

 You’ll be paid for any required purchases you need to make (example we had dinner at Longhorn and had to buy 1 entree, 1 dessert and 1 appetizer).
 You’ll also earn a small amount for your time required in typing up the report.
 If you type a great report you can even earn a bonus with most companies.
 There will be a number of stipulations they give you about the “job” including what day or time of day they want you to visit.

-There are a number of companies that offer mystery shopping work, however you should NEVER pay to join any of them!
+There are a number of companies that offer mystery shopping work, however you should NEVER pay to join any mystery shopping company or list!
 All the of the legitimate companies are free to join.
 Also, never accept a job that involves transferring money or accepting checks.

 To find companies to get started with here are a few that I’ve worked with in the past: